What are earthworks?

 - situated in an area being of high Aboriginal cultural significance; or

-- land identified as being critical habitat under the Threatened Species Conservation Act 1995 or Part 7A of the Fisheries Management Act 1994.
+- land identified as being critical habitat under the Biodiversity Conservation Act 2016 or Part 7A of the Fisheries Management Act 1994.

 The Codes SEPP provides the following criteria relating to earthworks, retaining walls or other forms of structural support:

-- not be a cut or fill of more than 600mm below or above ground level (existing)
+- not be a cut or fill of more than 600mm below or above ground level (existing), and

-- be located at least 1m from each lot boundary
+- be located at least 1m from each lot boundary, and

-- if it is carried out, constructed or installed in a heritage conservation area or a draft heritage conservation area — be located in the rear yard
+- if it is carried out, constructed or installed in a heritage conservation area or a draft heritage conservation area — be located in the rear yard, and

-- be located at least 40m from a waterbody (natural)
+- be located at least 40m from a waterbody (natural), and

-- not redirect the flow of any surface water or ground water or cause sediment to be transported onto an adjoining property
+- not redirect the flow of any surface water or ground water or cause sediment to be transported onto an adjoining property, and

-- not be more than 600mm high, measured vertically from the base of the development to its uppermost portion
+- not be more than 600mm high, measured vertically from the base of the development to its uppermost portion, and

-- be separated from any retaining wall or other structural support on the site by at least 2m, measured horizontally
+- be separated from any retaining wall or other structural support on the site by at least 2m, measured horizontally, and

-- be located at least 1m from any registered easement, sewer main or water main
+- be located at least 1m from any registered easement, sewer main or water main, and

-- have adequate drainage lines connected to the existing stormwater drainage system for the site
+- have adequate drainage lines connected to the existing stormwater drainage system for the site, and

-- if the fill is more than 150mm deep—not occupy more than 25% of the area of the lot
+- if the fill is more than 150mm deep—not occupy more than 25% of the area of the lot, and

-if the fill is imported to the site—be free of building and other demolition waste, and only contain virgin excavated natural material (VENM) as defined in Part 3 of Schedule 1 to the Protection of the Environment Operations Act 1997.
+- if the fill is imported to the site—be free of building and other demolition waste, and only contain virgin excavated natural material (VENM) as defined in Part 3 of Schedule 1 to the Protection of the Environment Operations Act 1997, and

 In addition, earthworks must not involve the removal or damage to existing vegetation located on the land that would require consent from Council unless this consent has been granted.